airKlizz/go-interview-2/README.md

 }
 ```

-### First test
+### First Test

 Let's create the first test for our project.
 We can add tests for the `Controller` struct (`internal/core/service/controller.go`).

 #### Mocking

 The `Controller` struct is using the `Light` driven port.
 For testing only the code of the `Controller` struct, we need to mock the `Light` interface.
 There are multiple ways of creating mocks in Golang.
-Among them, the [`mockery` package](https://github.com/vektra/mockery) allows to automaticaly generate a mock from an interface.
+Among them, the [`mockery` package](https://github.com/vektra/mockery) allows us to automatically generate a mock from an interface.
 Install it by running ([or other way](https://vektra.github.io/mockery/latest/installation/)):

 ```bash
 go install github.com/vektra/mockery/v2@v2.43.0